gamedevcincy/constitution/Constitution.md

-# Game Development Group Constitution and Bylaws
+# UC Game Development Group Constitution and Bylaws

 This is a living document.
 All changes are public and can be viewed with the Git history of this repository.